 How to get to Humacao Wildlife Refuge

 It’s located right on Route 3, just south of the Punto Santiago Beach.
 Look for a brown sign for the “Reserva Natural de Humacao”.
 Pull your car right through the gate and park.
 For free!

 You can easily spend 3-4 hours at this Nature Reserve meditating and relaxing.
 You can see kayakers and bikers there too.
-The bike trail is nice and well-kept trail.
+Additionally, the bike trail is nice and well-kept.
 Did I mention the spectacular views?
 And the fact that side trails take you to the ocean?!
 I highly recommend visiting Humacao.
-Simply pack your healthy snacks, bring an umbrella, water and make a full day of it.
+Simply set your intention, pack your healthy snacks, bring an umbrella, water and make a full day of it.
+Unforgettable!

 5. Puerto Rico’s Best Beaches

 Puerto Ricos beaches are diverse, peaceful and beautiful.
 Emphasis on the diverse!
 There are over 270 miles of coastline in Puerto Rico and nearly 300 beaches to choose from!
 Surfing beaches, white sand beaches, black send beaches – you name it!
 Puerto Rico and its surrounding islands boasts some of the prettiest beaches in the Caribbean!
 Puerto Rico truly has it all when beaches are concerned!

 Soak up the sun, and visit the golden, black sand and white-sand beaches backed by deep blue hues.
 Peace and quiet is a bonus!
 I love Puerto Rico Beaches.
 Personally, I highly recommend Flamenco Beach, Liquillo Beach, Pelicano Beach, Cayo Icacos and many other fascinating Puerto Rico Beaches.
 Additionally, Puerto Rico’s hidden beaches are fun to explore as well!

 4. Laguna Grande – Bio Bay Fajardo